 Eucalyptus macrocarpa

 Arriving at another gateway next to an intersection with four paths, we see one of the superstars of the arboretum, a mottlecah tree.
 It looks like a shrub and grows wild in the semi-arid regions of Western Australia.
-The fleshy leaves that recall arrows are covered with fuzz that make them look gray.
+The fleshy leaves that recall arrows are covered with fuzz that makes them look gray.
 The main beauty of this plant is its giant red flower, the largest of the eucalyptus species.
 The flower has innumerable red stamens with yellow tips of pollen.
 It flowers from mid-October until mid-winter.
 Understandably, such large flowers will also produce large fruits, which gave the species its name.
-In Israel this tree has been planted in a few places, among them the localities of the Western Negev, Nir Oz and the Sde Teiman airfield.
+In Israel, this tree has been planted in a few places, among them the localities of the Western Negev, Nir Oz, and the Sde Teiman airfield.

 The Labyrinth

-If you continue further ahead then you will reach the labyrinth.
+If you continue further ahead, then you will reach the labyrinth.

 …we will see the labyrinth, a new attraction in the arboretum formed with concentric circles of two kinds of shrubs.